Click above to download our latest brochure, with many stunning images, and a summary of the latest results of AVN's program (PDF, 1.75 MB, 24 pp)

 A Roof + A Skill + A Market

-AVN organises the training and support of local teams to promote this solution on a large-scale.
-As a result, families can acquire affordable, sustainable, and decent housing, at the same time improving their economic conditions, their quality of life, and their environment.
+AVN organises the training and support of local teams to promote this solution for as many people as possible, as soon as possible, by generating a large-scale market in Nubian Vault construction.
+As a result, families can acquire comfortable, sustainable, and decent housing, at the same time improving their economic conditions, their quality of life, and their environment.

 Check out the video below for a 1 minute overview ...